 Method 2: Using Figma and AI-Powered Plugins

 If you’re tech-savvy, curious, or simply want more control over the design-to-development process, Figma + AI is one of the most exciting and evolving ways to convert PSD designs into a WordPress website.
-This semi-automated workflow allows you to bridge the gap between design and development, making the process faster, smarter, and more accessible, even without advanced coding skills.
+This semi-automated workflow bridges the gap between design and development, making the process faster, smarter, and more accessible, even without advanced coding skills.

 This method is perfect for designers who want to turn their ideas into reality quickly, developers looking to speed up front-end work, or agencies that want to offer more cost-effective services without compromising quality.